 In this article, you’ll find everything you need to know about MTG Unfinity, which is the newest Magic the Gathering wacky set.
 We’ll talk about what this set is exactly, which products are releasing with it, and where you can play the cards you open in Unfinity boosters.
+You’ll also find the Maro’s teaser, which is full of interesting tidbits about the set.

 Let’s get right to it.